Ruby Wireless Sensor

 Machine Vibration Monitoring

-The Ruby wireless sensor is a battery powered, ultra-compact device that measures vibration signals in acceleration quantity on mechanical structures.
+The Ruby wireless sensor is a battery powered, high-precision, low-noise ultra-compact device that measures vibration signals in acceleration quantity on mechanical structures.

 Internally, it consists of a 3-axis sensor component, an ARM processor, 24-bit ADC (Analog to Digital Converter), flash memory storage and a battery.